Neapolitan

 Start Here

-The charred, puffy crust is a testament to the wood-fired oven mastery.
+The charred, puffy crust comes from mastery of the wood-fired oven.

-Why start here · This pizza embodies the essence of Neapolitan simplicity and quality.
+Why start here · This pizza captures the essence of Neapolitan simplicity and quality.

-The vibrant trio of mozzarella, tomatoes, and basil capture the freshness of the region.
+The fresh trio of mozzarella, tomatoes, and basil captures the freshness of the region.

 Why start here · This salad highlights the reliance on fresh, local ingredients.